Flagsmith/flagsmith-cli/docs/design/07-flags.md

 - Number of identity overrides
 - Number of code references
 - Lifecycle stage
+- Variants with this scope's weights (multivariate only)

 JSON output includes the above curated field list: